The Summer of Lost and Found

 Publisher Description

-A timely, tender, and compassionate tale of perseverance, love, and the bonds of family in the face of tremendous and sometimes painful upheaval in this latest novel in the New York Times bestselling Beach House series.
+The New York Times bestselling Beach House series continues with this timely, tender, and compassionate tale of perseverance, love, and the bonds of family in the face of tremendous and sometimes painful upheaval.

-The coming of spring usually means renewal, but for Linnea Rutledge, this spring is a season of challenge.
-Linnea faces another layoff, this time from the aquarium she adores, and her family’s finances, emotions, and health teeter on the brink.
+The coming of spring usually means renewal, but for Linnea Rutledge, this spring is only bringing challenges.
+Linnea faces a layoff from the aquarium she adores, and her family’s finances, emotions, and health teeter on the brink.
 To complicate matters, her new love interest, Gordon, struggles to return to the Isle of Palms from England.
 Meanwhile, her old flame, John, turns up from California and is quarantining next door.
 She tries to ignore him, but when he sends her plaintive notes in the form of paper airplanes, old sparks ignite.
 When Gordon at last reaches the island, Linnea wonders—is it possible to love two men at the same time?

 PUBLISHERS WEEKLY